Welcome to the fraternity and sorority community at the University of Virginia!

 Each fraternity and sorority is also committed to cultivating its members beyond the classroom through leadership and personal development opportunities.
 Each chapter is student-run, and overseen by a governing council.
 Fraternity and sorority chapters at the University manage their own finances, properties, events, internal affairs, and communication with the University and greater Charlottesville community.

 We invite you to spend some more time exploring our web site and learning more about the fraternity/sorority experience at Virginia.
-Beyond the information below, you can also review our frequently asked questions, specific policy information, and monthly newsletter on this site.
+Beyond the information below, you can also review our frequently asked questions and specific policy information on this site.
 If you have any questions or concerns, please do not hesitate to contact us.